BLuckoo/Cryptocurrencies/README.md

 ## Summary

    - A total of 532 cryptocurrencies have been classified into four different classes based on similarities of their features.
-   - Each class should be further analyzed to determine their returns and risks factors so that a proper portfolio can be presented to the invetment bank's clients.
+   - Each class should be further analyzed to determine their returns and risks factors so that a proper portfolio can be presented to the investment bank's clients.